felipebravom/AffectiveTweets/docs/contribute.md

-You will need to [rebuild](../install/#building-affectivetweets) and reinstall  the package to use your new filter from within Weka.
+One way to use this new filter class from within Weka, assuming the  source code of the class is in the appropriate subfolder of the [src](https://github.com/felipebravom/AffectiveTweets/tree/master/src)  folder of the AffectiveTweets project, is to [rebuild](../install/#building-affectivetweets) and reinstall the  AffectiveTweets package by using the project’s [build-package.xml](https://github.com/felipebravom/AffectiveTweets/blob/master/build_package.xml) file  with the [ant](http://ant.apache.org/) build tool.